hankeceli/Data_Analysis/README.md

 * pyspark mentionNetwork.py

-### Papers:
+### Papers
-Examining trolls and polarization with a retweet network LG Stewart, A Arif, K Starbird - … Mining on the Web 2018 http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf
+Examining trolls and polarization with a retweet network LG Stewart, A Arif, K Starbird, ACM Mining on the Web 2018 http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf